10 things to know about Shepard Fairey

 8. Unexpected collaborations

 Russel Brand frequently endorsed the work of Shepard Fairey.
 Likewise, Fairey has supported the work of Russel Brand, admiring his ability to combine humour with social commentary in an accessible and informative way.
-In fact, in 2010, Fairey designed the wedding invite for Katy Perry and Russell Brand’s wedding!
+In fact, in 2010, Fairey designed the wedding invitation for Katy Perry and Russell Brand’s wedding!

 9. Shepard Fairey and Classic Literature